Cyphs/SteamDeckSTR/README.md

 * Launch Vortex then find/search Skyrim Special Edition in Games to Manage it.

-* You'll need to manually set the location, use either the J: or K: drives
+* You'll need to manually set the location, use the J: drive for Internal storage games.
   * J: is internal storage games, K: is SD Card games.
 It is highly recommended to use the internal storage.
+(SD card unsupported at this time due to errors with the script.)
 * Vortex may pop up some warnings about: Staging location & Deployment Method
    * When it does:
-      * Walk through their fixes
+      * Walk through their fixes (Note: Skyrim Script Extender (SKSE64) is NOT required nor recommended; you may ignore that one!)
       * Staging folder needs to be on the same drive as the game
         * Suggested path works here
       * Deployment method should be Hardlinks
    * If it doesn't:
       * Go to Settings -> Mods
       * Set the **Base Path** to:
-        * `K:\vortex_mods\{GAME}` if your games are on the SD Card
+        * ~~`K:\vortex_mods\{GAME}` if your games are on the SD Card~~
         * `J:\vortex_mods\{GAME}` if your games are on the internal drive
       * Press **Apply**
       * **Deployment Method** will now allow you to select `Hardlink deployment`